An accessibility statement is a great way to show your commitment to making your website accessible.

 An accessibility statement is a great way to promote your accessibility objectives and ensure that everyone knows exactly what your brand stands for.

-Overall, an accessibility statement fulfills two purposes:
+Overall, an accessibility statement fulfills the following purposes:

 A web accessibility statement is a public proclamation of your commitment to attaining online accessibility.
 It shows that your organization cares about accessibility and the measures it is taking to be compliant.